ingaSiu/ingaSiu/README.md

 ### Hello there 👋
-✨ I'm dedicated learner who found a new passion in front-end web development.
+-✨ I'm dedicated learner who found a new passion in front-end web development.
-✨I am continuously trying to improve my skills and build interesting projects.
+-✨I am continuously trying to improve my skills and build interesting projects.
-✨ Currently I'm looking for intership or job in front-end web development.
+-✨ Currently I'm looking for intership or job in front-end web development.

 <!--